Skip to main content

 Whether you're a swimming pool owner or rent a home with a private pool, be alert.
 If you go to a residential or public pool, remember that pools pose an ever-present danger.
 Serious injuries, fall accidents, and fatalities can happen at private and public swimming pools.

 Numerous studies show the grim connection between pools and personal injuries.
-The federal government's statistics are reported by the Centers for Disease Control and Prevention (CDC).
-They show that fatal drowning remains a leading cause of death for minors:
+The Centers for Disease Control and Prevention (CDC) reports the federal government's statistics.

-• Fatal drowning is the second-leading cause of accidental death in children 5 to 14 years.
+• Fatal drowning is the second-leading cause of accidental death in children aged 5 to 14 years.

 • For younger children between 1 and 4, it is the biggest source of injury-related deaths.